redwoodjs/redwoodjs-com-archive/docs/authentication.md

 #### Authority

-The authority is a URL that indicates a directory that MSAL can request tokens from which you can read about [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-client-application-configuration#authority).
-However, you most likely want to have e.g. `https://login.microsoftonline.com/<tenant>` as authority url, where `<tenant>` is the Azure Active Directory tenant id.
+The Authority is a URL that indicates a directory that MSAL can request tokens from which you can read about [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-client-application-configuration#authority).
+However, you most likely want to have e.g. `https://login.microsoftonline.com/<tenant>` as Authority URL, where `<tenant>` is the Azure Active Directory tenant id.
 This will be the `AZURE_ACTIVE_DIRECTORY_AUTHORITY` environment variable.

 ```js
 // web/src/index.js